-Table 10 shows that the number of port calls by container ships dropped 41.6% from United States to Europe and only 20.4% from Europe to the US.
-Even though less significant in terms of volume of port calls, Vehicle carriers are the ship type showing the highest reduction in the number of port calls from Europe to the United States (74.5%).
-In the opposite direction the reduction is of 40.5%.
+Table 10 shows that the number of port calls by container ships dropped 37.9% from United States to Europe and only 19.3% from Europe to the US.
+Even though less significant in terms of volume of port calls, Vehicle carriers are the ship type showing the highest reduction in the number of port calls from Europe to the United States (75.1%).
+In the opposite direction the reduction is of 41.2%.

-Ship type USA TO I EUROPE Var (%) EUROPE TO USA Var (%) Ship type 2019 2020 2019 2020 Containerships 1,484 866 -41.6% 1,591 1,267 -20.4% Vehicle carriers 543 323 -40.5% 392 100 -74.5%
+Ship type USA TO EUROPE Var (%) EUROPE TO USA Var (%) 2019 2020 2019 2020 Containerships 1,508 937 -37.9% 1,626 1,312 -19.3% Vehicle carriers 565 332 -41.2% 409 102 -75.1%

-Table 10: Port calls per ship type between EU and the US in 2019 and 2020 (period from week 1 to week 46)
+Table 10: Port calls per ship type between EU and the US in 2019 and 2020 (period from week 1 to week 48)

-In order to better analyze the time trend of the traffic between EU and these two important destinations for the shipping transport, see below the graphs representing the evolution of such traffic (measured in terms of "number of port calls") over the past 6 months, as presented and explained in the previous monthly report (up to week 42).
+In order to better analyze the time trend of the traffic between EU and these two important destinations for the shipping transport, see below the graphs representing the evolution of such traffic (measured in terms of "number of port calls") over the past 6 months.
+In order to use data as much stable as possible, the number of port calls for the past 2 weeks (weeks 47 and 48) is not included in this monthly analysis (sequences of 4-week periods) as we receive updates from the data provider in the following weeks that may change significantly the numbers for the more recent weeks.
+Therefore, the data represented below covers the months from May to mid-November (week 19 to week 46).

-Figure 2: Trend between EU and China/USA traffic for containerships (weeks 19 to 42)
+Figure 2: Trend between EU and China/USA traffic for containerships (weeks 19 to 46)

-For the containership sector, the traffic with the United States after having almost stabilized (reaching values closer to the observed values in 2019), dropped again in the last 4 weeks analysed (i.e. weeks 39 to 42).
+For the containership sector, the traffic with the United States after having almost stabilized (reaching values closer to the observed values in 2019) continues aligned in 2020 with the observed trend from 2019 (dropping in the USA-EU direction and slightly increasing in the EU-USA direction).

 The traffic between EU and China is taking longer to uptake to the values observed in 2019.
-To note that the variations seen in 2020 are in general aligned with similar variations happening in 2019, therefore not COVID-19 related.
+To note that the variations seen in 2020 are in general aligned with similar variations happening in 2019, therefore not COVID-19 related, only the difference in volume is explained by the pandemia.